-Recipe Testers Reviews
+Recipe Testers’ Reviews

 I’m always willing to go for a recipe when it includes blue cheese—one of my favorites.
-This was a fast and easy recipe to make and I thought it was delicious.
+This was a fast and easy recipe to make, and I thought it was delicious.
 It was done in around 25 minutes, start to finish.

 My husband thought the blue cheese flavor was “mild,” in his words, and thought the recipe needed something else to kick it up with regard to flavor.
-I’m thinking if I had used salted butter and added more ground pepper (I added roughly a teaspoon of fresh ground black pepper) it would have been just a little better.
+I’m thinking if I had used salted butter and added more ground pepper to taste (I added roughly a teaspoon of fresh ground black pepper) it would have been just a little better.

 I’m sure you could use whole milk for this recipe instead of half-and-half and be happy with the results.
 I did add about 1/2 cup of the pasta water to thin out the sauce a little.

 The leftovers the next day were flavorful, but there was less sauce because more absorbed into the pasta.
 Still good leftovers.

 The flavors in this creamy blue cheese pasta dish are so good and complementary—the ingredients are initially what caught my attention, and in fact right when I read the name of the recipe, I wanted to make it.